tjk43b/CompNetworks/README.md

 # CompNetworks
-Computer Networks Project with Myself, and Tyler Kaufmann
+Computer Networks Project with Myself, and Tyler Kaufman